Meet James Millar: Liberty London Menswear Designer

 Which pieces will be found hanging in your own wardrobe?

 The majority of the short sleeved shirts are right up my street and I love all the scarves too.
-My favourite prints are Juno (peacock feather print), Criss-cross, Bourton check and Eastwood spot.
+My favourite prints are Juno (peacock feather print), Criss-cross, Bourton check & Eastwood spot which we have used on ties and scarves.

 Do you already have ideas for AW13?
 Can you let us in on any design secrets?